Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 In Pennate muscles, the tendon runs through the length of the muscle.
 Fascicles pull on the tendon at an angle, thus not moving as far at the parallel muscles during a contraction.
 However, these muscles tend to have relatively more muscle fibers than similarly sized parallel muscles, and thus carry more tension.

-The fibers of the sphincter or circular muscles are arranged concentrically around an opening or recess.
+The fibers of the circular or sphincter muscles are arranged concentrically around an opening or recess.
 As the muscle contracts, the opening it circumvents gets smaller.
-For this reason, these muscles are often found at the entrances and exits of external and internal passage ways.
+For this reason, these muscles are often found at the entrances and exits of external and internal passageways.
+Skeletal circular muscles are different from smooth muscle equivalents due to their structure and because they are under voluntary control